lmdunn/ameshousing/README.md

 |Garage Year Built|8.47|Year garage was built|

 ### Recommendations for Sales Agents
 The Ames Realty Company should build a calculator for its sales agents to estimate the sale price of homes using the above factors.
 This calculator should be powered by Model 4 (Ridge), which produced strong predictions by several metrics, including the best Root Mean Squared Error (RMSE) of all the models.
-This model's RMSE of 21354.80 dollars beat the baseline RMSE of $\75922.17 by $54,567., a significant improvement.
+This model's RMSE of 21354.80 dollars beat the baseline RMSE of 75922.17 dollars by 54,567.37 dollars, a significant improvement.
 In other words, roughly speaking, Model 4 (Ridge) was on average about $54,000 more accurate than the baseline, which was calculated from the mean of the home prices.

-It's worth noting that the model appears to be more accurate under the $300,000 mark, perhaps because it has more data for houses under that price range.
+It's worth noting that the model appears to be more accurate under the 300,000 dollar mark and above about the $75,000 mark, perhaps because it has more data for houses under that price range.

 ### Collect Additional Data
 The data set we worked from was pre-2010.
 Undoubtedly, the market has changed and we should collect updated data.